jeraman/LL-Experiment-01/research/enclosure.md

 - Use stranded wires;
 - Use 90º jacks and lightning cables for saving space;

-Next steps:
+## Next steps
-- Test how to power the iPad;
+- Test how to power the iPad 7 the circuits;
 - Test sound input/output on the iPad;
 - Power on off button;
 - Solder final circuit on Perfboard.